MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-03-14-fracture-ep2.markdown

 Using a normal pick makes it harder to play *Fracture* for the reasons I just listed.
 Normal picks don't have the clear tone of a sharp pick.
 They're noisy and make a lot of noise because you're almost always rubbing the surface of the pick across a string instead of striking through a string.
 They're shorter and not as grippy.
 Their shortness also makes it hard to let long notes ring during the "death picking" part of *Fracture*.
 And if you're really trying to play like Fripp and sound like him, you're not going to have good luck with a normal pick.

 ### Guitar Craft Triangular Picks

 When I attended the Guitar Circle intro course, some official india rubber Guitar Craft picks were available for purchase.
 It turns out there are two types of GC picks: [india rubber](https://en.wikipedia.org/wiki/Natural_rubber) and [delrin](https://en.wikipedia.org/wiki/Polyoxymethylene).
 My india rubber picks are shiny, slick, and fancier than the delrin ones.
 The delrin ones have a matte, fine texture and I prefer them to the india rubber ones.
 Guitarist [Steve Ball](http://www.steveball.com/index.htm) has [a written history of the picks on his website](http://www.steveball.com/words/history/PickHistory/).

 These picks are definitely, definitely awesome.
 Before I had any access to these picks, I bought every sharp pick I could find on the market.
 The only ones that even come close to the GC picks are the Tortex Sharps Fripp recommended.
 The biggest advantage (for me) to the triangular pick is that it doesn't spin or move nearly as much when playing *Fracture*.

 ### Other Sharp Picks

 Now, I understand that it may be my own poor technique that leads to a spinning pick, but I can say that the triangular pick spins the least of any of the picks I've seen.
 Even as I've been making this series, I've worked pretty hard on my picking grip and have started re-evaluating other sharp picks as I'm learning to better control the pick.

 Despite all this work, none of the other sharp picks I have come *close* to the Tortex Sharps or the GC picks:

+- [D'Andrea triangle picks](http://www.amazon.com/DAndrea-TG355-96HV-Celluloid-Guitar/dp/B001RMDQCY) are really big.
+I've cut them down to the size of the GC picks, but one of the sides is unfinished.
 - [White Dunlop Jazz III picks](http://www.amazon.com/Jim-Dunlop-478P-88-Tortex®-Players/dp/B00ISQCJRU) are the best of the rest.
 For GC-style picking that's suitable for playing *Fracture*, these are pretty nice, though a little thick for my taste.
 The other Jazz III picks are just too thick for me.
-- [Dunlop Ultex Sharp picks](http://www.amazon.com/Dunlop-433P-73-Ultex®-Sharp-Players/dp/B002IJK0H4) are fairly nice, but not nearly as "sharp" as the Tortex Sharps.
-I've found the curve near the point of the pick
-- [D'Andrea triangle picks](http://www.amazon.com/DAndrea-TG355-96HV-Celluloid-Guitar/dp/B001RMDQCY) are really big.
-I've thought about cutting them down to the size of the GC picks, but then one of the sides would be unfinished and I don't really think it's worth it.
-Plus, the point isn't very sharp.
-- [Ibanez Steve Vai rubber grip picks](http://www.amazon.com/Ibanez-Steve-Signature-Rubber-6-Pack/dp/B004CYEPD8) are pretty nice picks overall, actually.

 While we're on the subject of picks, there are some pretty crazy picks out there.
 [Ibanez makes one with a sandpaper grip](http://www.amazon.com/Ibanez-0-75mm-Sand-Grip-Plectrums/dp/B004CYEPGU)!
-I just ordered this crazy [V-Pick "Shredder Lite" triangular guitar pick](https://www.v-picks.com/product/shredder-lite/).
-We'll see how that goes.
+I ordered this crazy [V-Pick "Shredder Lite" triangular guitar pick](https://www.v-picks.com/product/shredder-lite/) and it's SUPER sharp, precisely made, but a little too thick for my tastes.
+It is nearly the same size as the GC picks and works pretty well.
+There's even a woman using this technique with a different pick in the New York Guitar Circle.